 Remember, when answering these questions, you will articulate your example using the S*T*A*R principle.

 The situational question is a hypothetical scenario that will assess how you would handle a certain situation.

 The interviewer will provide you with a scenario and ask what you would do.
 You will respond by stating the action that you would take if faced with that situation, why you would take that action and what factors you considered.
 This is called the A*R*C principle.

 You might get a question that asks what you would do if you discovered a co-worker was using the computer for non work related activities.
 Or if you were on your way to an interview and your car broke down and you were running the risk of being late.

 Situational questions can be somewhat lengthy, so you have to be careful to pay attention to the entire question and focus on the parts that are relevant.
-Think about the action as a series of steps, then state why you would do those steps and what you considered at each stage.
+Think about the action as a series of steps, then state why you would take those steps.
+Then, articulate what you considered when deciding your action.

 As you can see, there is a lot to consider when focusing on this one competency.
-And as I continue to stress, you must be prepared.
+I can’t stress this enough.
+You must be prepared.
 Have your examples ready and practice delivering them using S*T*A*R. Come up with sample scenarios on your own and practice answering them using the A*R*C principle.